arshinmar/Fitness-AI/README.md

 ### Result

-This submission received a top 5 placement at the hackathon amongst a pool of 240 participants from universities all across Canada.
+This submission received a Top-5 placement at the hackathon amongst a pool of 240 participants from universities all across Canada.

 ### Inspiration: